runttekita/yUI/README.md

  ## Print:

   Press P while hovering over your yUi element in debug mode to print coordinates and texture width and height to console.

+  ## Spawn Yui

+    Spawn a simple yUi element at your cursor in debug mode by pressing N.

 # How To Use